Part I of the Constitution of India

-Part I—The Union and Its territories is a compilation of laws pertaining to the constitution of India as a country and the union of states that it is made of.
+Part I—The Union and Its territories is a compilation of laws pertaining to the constitution of India as a country and the union of states and union territories that it is made of.

 This part of the Indian constitution contains the law in establishment, renaming, merging or altering the borders of the states or union territories.
 It also physically defines the words union / central government / government of India, states, territory of India, territory of a state, union territories and acquired territories which are used frequently in the constitution.
 This part contains four articles article 1 to 4.
 These articles were invoked when West Bengal was renamed, and for formation of relatively new states such as Jharkhand, Chhattisgarh, Sikkim and recently Telangana.

 Articles 1 & 2

 Article 1 of the constitution says that India, that is Bharat, shall be a union of states and the territory of India consists of that of the states, union territories specified in the First Schedule and other acquired territories.

-The acquired territories can be converted in to a state/states as per Article 2.
+The acquired territories can be converted in to a state as per Article 2.
 Jammu and Kashmir were converted into Union territories in 2019.
 Ladakh was also so converted.

 Sikkim was a special case which was included as a completely new type of statehood under a new Article 2A and conditions mentioned in tenth schedule, and was called 'associate state'.
 But this experiment failed and Sikkim was later added to Indian Union by the Constitutional Amendment Act (1975).